-Plaintiffs cannot state an equal-protection claim because they are not similarly situated with opposite-sex married couples; Plaintiffs cannot parent and raise children as biological mother-father families (Section I.A).
-Texas's preference for that family arrangement satisfies the rational-basis test because Plaintiffs have not met their burden of producing evidence (which cannot yet and may never exist) to negate any theoretical connection between biological mother-father families and parenting and childrearing outcomes (Section I.B).
+Binding Supreme Court and Circuit precedent subject Plaintiffs' claims to rational-basis review, which Windsor did not change in holding merely that Congress acted irrationally to impose an across-the-board federal definition over state-created relationships that Congress lacked a rational basis to reject (Section I).
+Plaintiffs cannot state an equal-protection claim because they are not similarly situated with opposite-sex married couples; Plaintiffs cannot parent and raise children as biological mother-father families (Section II.A).
+Idaho's preference for that family arrangement satisfies the rational-basis test because Plaintiffs have not met their burden of producing evidence (which cannot yet and may never exist) to negate any theoretical connection between biological mother-father families and parenting and childrearing outcomes (Section II.B).
+Unlike the federal Windsor defendant, Idaho acts within an area of traditional, and near-exclusive, state authority (Section II.C), where Baker controls (Section II.D).
+Because the concept of same-sex marriage was so foreign to the states that ratified the Fourteenth

-Windsor cannot help Plaintiffs because it held that Congress acted irrationally to impose an across-the-board federal definition over state-created relationships that Congress lacked a rational basis to reject; by contrast, Texas acts within an area of traditional, and near-exclusive, state authority (Section I.C), where Baker controls (Section I.D).
-Because the concept of same-sex marriage was so foreign to the states that ratified the Fourteenth Amendment, a court's using that Amendment to impose same-sex marriage on the states impermissibly amends the Constitution under the guise of interpreting it (Section I.E).

-With substantive due process, elevated scrutiny does not apply because the fundamental right to marry applies only to opposite-sex marriage (Section II).
+Amendment, a court's using that Amendment to impose same-sex marriage on the states impermissibly amends the Constitution under the guise of interpreting it (Section II.E).
+With substantive due process, elevated scrutiny does not apply because the fundamental right to marry applies only to opposite-sex marriage (Section III).